 Having been educated at Marlborough College, Bell continued on to Trinity College, Cambridge, wherein he met his contemporaries: Saxon Sydney-Turner and Lytton Strachey.
 He also met his future brothers-in-law, Thoby Stephen and Leonard Woolf.
 These young men created a reading group at Cambridge and it was here that the foundations of the Bloomsbury Group and lifelong friendships, were established.
 Bell was awarded an Earl of Derby studentship in 1902 and travelled to Paris in 1904 to carry out historical research.
 An undying love for French art and literature blossomed during his time in France.
 Bell indulged in café culture and was friends with many of the great contemporary French painters, including Picasso and Matisse.

-It was the birth of their eldest son which is believed, by Angelica Garnett, to have been the catalyst of Clive Bell and Virginia Woolf’s deviant flirtation.
-During this time he also became her literary confidant: he would revised and edited several of her manuscripts between 1908 and 1909.
+The birth of their eldest son is often cited as the catalyst of Clive Bell and Virginia Woolf’s deviant flirtation.
+During this time he also became her literary confidant: he would revise and edited several of her manuscripts between 1908 and 1909.
 A letter from Virginia Woolf to Vita Sackville-West reads, “Oh and does it strike you that one’s friendships are long conversations, perpetually broken off, but always about the same thing with the same person?
 With Lytton [Strachey] I talk about reading; with Clive about love (Rosenbaum 63).
 The couple’s marriage began to weaken following the birth of their second son, Quentin, as Bell became withdrawn.
-Bell was remarkably supportive of her extramarital relationship with David Grant, who he admired as an artist, and he raised their daughter, Angelica, as his own.
+Bell was remarkably supportive of Vanessa's extramarital relationship with Duncan Grant, whom he admired as an artist, and he raised their daughter, Angelica, as his own.
 She was given the name Bell and was not told of her true parentage until she was seventeen.
 Although the couple maintained a flimsy façade of fidelity (transparent to their friends), mostly for the sake of Clive’s parents, Clive, too, indulged in a string of affairs.
 He had notable relationships with Mary Hutchinson, née Barnesand, and Barbara Bagenal, his companion and eventual carer in the 1940s.
 The Bells’ eldest son Julian was killed in the Spanish Civil War.
 Their other children, Quentin and Angelica, have written biographically about their parents and the Bloomsbury group.

 Bell was hailed as a glamourous, encouraging and generous host.
 Although he did not quite match the literary success of many of his contemporaries, Bell was an established writer, theorist, art critic and pamphleteer and was always encouraging of the success and capabilities of his friends.
 He died of cancer on 17th September 1964 at Fitzroy House Nursing Home, London, and was cremated four days later at the West London crematorium.